Yu-AnChen/MEAN-startup/README.md

 # Features
 1. Component style Angular 1.5.x (like ng2)
-2. Template for Angular modules and momponents
+2. Template for Angular modules and components
 3. webpack

 # GetStarted